 Nickel Silver is used for the nut.
 It is the same material with fret wires.
 Unlike conventional bone or artificial ivory nut, it gives the same sound quality and feeling when open notes are played, providing tonal consistency.

-I am happy to discuss shipping options.
-Or am happy to meet up within reason.
+I would prefer the bass to be collected or am happy to meet up within a reasonable distance.
 I also welcome anyone to come over and try the bass out.
 I do have a Phil Jones headphone amp if anyone wants to meet up and test it in a remote location also.